 Watching from outside Tanzania?

-BBC iPlayer streams all 104 matches free and is geo-restricted to the UK.
+BBC iPlayer and ITVX together stream all 104 matches free and are geo-restricted to the UK.
 A VPN lets Tanzanian viewers watch the full tournament at no cost.

 VPN use is legal in most countries.
 Always check local regulations.